Maternal and child health

 These statistics are compounded by a weak health sector, due to insufficient financial and logistical support, a deteriorating physical infrastructure, lack of supplies and equipment, shortages of adequately and appropriately trained health personnel, high attrition rates, and an inadequate referral system.

-Despite the challenges, The Gambia continues to make gains in primary health care (PHC) coverage, especially in immunization coverage, to ensure protection from vaccine-preventable diseases.
+Despite the challenges, The Gambia continues to make gains in primary health care coverage, especially in immunization coverage, to ensure protection from vaccine-preventable diseases.

 The solution

-Revitalizing and further strengthening primary health care, which includes both preventive and curative services, strong referral system provides an opportunity for the underserved to have quick access to health care and save lives.
-This includes health promotion and prevention, support to immunization (both campaigns and routine, basic drug provision and case referral by village health workers (VHWs).
 Community led, simple and quick responses to the main childhood diseases have proven to be an efficient and cost-effective tool in addressing the major causes of mortality and morbidity.
 Strong referral practices at community level to health facilities ensure that more complicated cases get more appropriate timely treatment.
-To achieve this goal and in line with the Sustainable Development Goals, UNICEF supports government, Community Based Organizations (CBOs) and other health partners through several approaches and activities.
+To achieve this goal and in line with the Sustainable Development Goals, UNICEF supports government, Community Based Organizations (CBOs) and other health partners through several approaches and activities: